kubernetes-sigs/cluster-api-provider-cloudstack/README.md

     3. KubeCtl
     4. ClusterCtl - note that depending on the version of CAPC used, you may need different clusterctl versions.
 Download the binary by finding the necessary release [here](https://github.com/kubernetes-sigs/cluster-api/releases) ([v0.3.23](https://github.com/kubernetes-sigs/cluster-api/releases/tag/v0.3.23) for v1alpha3, [v1.0.2](https://github.com/kubernetes-sigs/cluster-api/releases/tag/v1.0.2) for v1beta1).
 Download the appropriate executable assets (darwin-arm64 for Macbook) and add them to your PATH

-2. [Install cilium-cli](https://formulae.brew.sh/formula/cilium-cli) with `brew install cilium-cli`, or find instructions [here](https://docs.cilium.io/en/stable/gettingstarted/k8s-install-default/).
+2. [Install cilium-cli](https://docs.cilium.io/en/stable/gettingstarted/k8s-install-default/#install-the-cilium-cli).
 Another container networking choice is to use [kindnet](https://github.com/aojea/kindnet), but its usage will not be described here

 3. Create a local docker registry to save your docker image - otherwise, you need an image registry to push it somewhere else.